Introduction to Ant Media Server

 Ant Media Server has two types of licenses.

-- Ant Media Server Enterprise Edition needs a paid license per instance/server.
-Paid license options are monthly, annually and perpetual and you can purchase a license directly from antmedia.io.
+- Ant Media Server Enterprise Edition requires a paid license per instance/server.
+Paid license options include monthly, annual, and perpetual licenses, which can be purchased directly from antmedia.io.

 Enterprise Edition cluster license